About The Project

 About the Bridge:

-The existing Valley Road Bridge over the Passaic River is a three-span concrete encased multi-stringer bridge built in 1931 with an approximate total span length of 100 feet.
-The bridge carries two 13.5’ lanes, one 2’ wide westbound shoulder, one 4’ wide eastbound shoulder and two 5.5’ wide sidewalks.
+The existing Valley Road Bridge over the Passaic River is a three-span concrete encased steel multi-stringer bridge built in 1931with an approximate total span length of 100 feet.
+The bridge carries two 13.5′ lanes, one 2′ wide westbound shoulder, one 4′ wide eastbound shoulder and two 5.5′ wide sidewalks.

 Environmental Process

 Federally-funded projects require an environmental screening that follows the National Environmental Policy Act (NEPA) process.
-The NEPA process enables the project sponsor to establish existing socioeconomic and environmental conditions in the study area, and weigh the potential impacts that may be caused by the range of alternatives under consideration.
-When analyzing the alternatives, federal and state regulations require careful assessment and mitigation or avoidance of the potential negative environmental impacts.
-Environmental resources analyzed include air, noise, hazardous or contaminated sites, parks, wetlands, water resources, social and economic impacts, and cultural resources such as historic structures and facilities.
+The NEPA process enables the project sponsor to establish existing socioeconomic and environmental conditions in the project area and weigh the potential impacts that may be caused by the Preliminary Preferred Alternative (PPA).
+When analyzing the PPA, federal and state regulations require careful assessment and mitigation or avoidance of the potential negative environmental impacts.
+Environmental studies for air, noise, hazardous or contaminated sites, parks, wetlands, water resources, social and economic impacts, and cultural resources such as historic structures and facilities will be completed and summarized in the Environmental Document.
+For this project, the Environmental Document will be a Categorical Exclusion Document (CED).
+The results of the studies will be summarized in the CED and submitted to NJDOT and FHWA for approval.

 Community Outreach